julianburr/react-firebase-context/README.md

 @withAuth
 class Example extends React.Component {
   componentDidMount () {
-    this.props.auth.ready // = indicator if initial auth status has been received yet this.props.auth.user // = auth user data, or null if user is not logged in this.props.auth.loginWith* // = auth methods for different providers this.props.auth.logout // = logout method
+    this.props.auth.getUserData // = get auth user data, or null if user is not logged in this.props.auth.loginWith* // = auth methods for different providers this.props.auth.logout // = logout method
   }